-- Purchase Agreement.This is the single most important document that you can have in your commercial real estate transaction.
-With very few exceptions, a well-written purchase agreement will set forth the terms and conditions and timing of your purchase transaction.
+This is the single most important document that you can have in your commercial real estate transaction.
+With very few exceptions, a well-written purchase agreement will set forth the terms, conditions, and timing of your purchase transaction.

 A title abstract is always necessary for a buyer to ensure that the seller has a marketable title.
 Initially, the attorney will order a preliminary title report to review the property’s ownership history to confirm the buyer’s intended use of the property.
 The attorney will also check for things that can directly affect the property, such as, easements, restrictive covenants, and zoning requirements.

 Additionally, the attorneys should draft a Bill of Sale for the personal property so that the assets value is not included in the value of the real property being purchased.
 Otherwise, if the value of the personal property is included in the value of the real property, the personal property value will needlessly be included in the property tax assessment.

 Often the seller of a commercial property will have leases or other underlying relationships between themselves and third parties (tenants or vendors).
-It is important to have assignments of leases or contracts executed at the time the transaction closes so that the buyer has full rights to monies or legal obligations previously belonging to the seller.
+It is important to have assignments of leases or contracts executed at the time the transaction closes so the buyer has full rights to monies or legal obligations previously belonging to the seller.

 Do you still need some assistance to make sure your commercial property transaction is a success?
-If so, feel free to give us a call at 888-789-1715.
+If so, feel free to give us a call at (888) 789-1715.
 We would be happy to answer any questions about this checklist, or help you with your commercial real estate needs.